 There Is No Cure for Alcoholism – Only Recovery

 As you can see from the descriptions of the three medications listed here, there is no cure for alcoholism.
 There is only recovery.
 This is an important distinction in that remaining free from alcohol dependence requires permanent abstinence.
 Recovery is facilitated through medical treatment, including prescription medications and rehab, but it is ultimately maintained by staying away from alcohol.

 When Is It Time for Treatment?

 Treatment for alcoholism should begin as soon as a person is diagnosed as an alcoholic.
 However, you do not have to wait for a diagnosis if you are already struggling with alcohol.
-Treatment can, and should, begin as soon as you come to the realisation that you have a drinking problem.
+Alcohol rehab can, and should, begin as soon as you come to the realisation that you have a drinking problem.

 NHS guidelines speak extensively of alcohol misuse as opposed to alcoholism.
 They classify alcohol misuse as a spectrum of sorts, with varying levels of seriousness depending on how much and why a person drinks.
 The NHS standard is to seek treatment if you are at all concerned about your own drinking habits.
 Treatment can be as minimal as brief intervention counselling or as extensive as residential rehab.

 Treatment Options: Detox?

 Alcohol detox in the modern era almost always involves the use of detox medications to control cravings and reduce withdrawal symptoms of alcohol detox.
 We are of the firm belief that it should always be medically supervised.
 In terms of options, detox programmes are divided into two categories: outpatient and inpatient.